Athanasiosvaris/library-managment-system-java/README.md

 - Add comments and ratings: Provide feedback and rate books

 # Install
-1. Install latest **Java** version to your machine
+1. Install latest **Java** version to your machine.
+   You can download it from the official [Oracle](https://www.java.com/en/download/manual.jsp) website or use a package manager (if applicable to your OS).
-2. Install **JavaFX** library to your machine
+2. Install **JavaFX** library to your machine.
+   Follow the instructions from the official [JavaFX](https://gluonhq.com/products/javafx/) website, ensuring that it’s properly configured with your Java installation
-3. Clone this repo to your machine
+3. Clone this repo to your local machine using the following command:\
+   fd
+4.Application Data Location:
-All of the application's information is considered to be saved in *medialab* folder.
-To connect as the default administrator use:\
+All application data is stored in the *medialab* folder.
-Username:medialab\
+5.Default Administrator Login:
+- Username:medialab
-Password:medialab_2024
+- Password:medialab_2024

 # Contributions
 If you find any bugs, have suggestions, or face issues feel free to: